jasonwebb/morphogenesis-resources/README.md

 ### Diffusion-limited aggregation (DLA)
 Process in which particles of matter stick together (_aggregate_) as they chaotically move (_diffuse_) through a medium that provides some sort of resistive (_limiting_) force.
 As these particles clump together over time they form characteristic fractal branching structures known as [Brownian trees](https://medium.com/r/?url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FBrownian_tree).

-Very interesting macro-structures begin to emerge at around the 1-10 million particle range in 3D, but in order to get there you'll need to be smart about your rendering pipe and make use of optimized code in a performant language or environment (C/C++, CUDA, GLSL shaders, Houdini, etc).
+Very interesting macro-structures begin to emerge at around the 1-10 million particle range in 3D, but in order to get there you'll need to be smart about your rendering pipeline and make use of optimized code in a performant language or environment (C/C++, CUDA, GLSL shaders, Houdini, etc).

 _Key terms:_
 * Walker - randomly-moving particle not attached to any other particle